Professional Organizations at the School

 The Center on Religion and the Professions (CORP) works to improve religious literacy among professionals, including journalists, so that they can better serve, cover and communicate with a diverse public.
 The interdisciplinary center supports the school’s commitment to teaching students the principles, techniques and knowledge required to reflect society’s needs and values.
 Its director is also executive director of the Religion Newswriters Association, a professional association for journalists who write about religion in mainstream media.
 [More]

-Investigative Reporters and Editors (IRE) is the nation’s premier organization for investigative reporters.
-It has 5,000 members and holds three major conferences a year.
-IRE also publishes a bi-monthly magazine, The IRE Journal, and several books including The Reporters Handbook and The Primer on Computer-Assisted Reporting.
-Students help produce the magazine and have the option of taking our investigative reporting course from the national executive director of the organization.
+Investigative Reporters and Editors is the nation’s leading organization for investigative reporters.
+It has 5,500 members, hosts workshops, conferences, online training, boot camps and custom trainings for news organizations throughout the year.
+IRE also publishes a quarterly magazine, the IRE Journal, and several books including the Reporters Handbook.
+Students help produce the magazine, work in IRE’s data library and in other positions with the organization, and have the option of taking a course in investigative reporting, taught by the executive director of the organization.
 [More]

 The Missouri Interscholastic Press Association was founded in 1923 at the Missouri School of Journalism.
 It is the clearing house for students and teachers in middle schools, junior high and high schools who participate in their newspapers, broadcasts, yearbooks and magazines.
 For membership information, please contact the Missouri School of Journalism.
 MIPA sponsors a Summer Media Workshop for high school students.
 For more information, call 573-882-6031.
 Applications are available through the MU Conference Office.
 [More]